OpenHFT/RFC/README.md

 # RFC
 RFC's used by OpenHFT

-This repo holds the specifications which are to be used by OpenHFT projects.
+This repo holds the specifications which can be used by OpenHFT projects.

 Each Specification is held in a directory which has a file for each version.
 Each specification will have a short code awuth the first version being 0.1.
 It is prompted to version 1.0 when released followed by 1.1 for minor enhancements and 2.0 for major enhancements.